OpenDDS/OpenDDS/docs/cmake.md

 ### Example Using OpenDDS Source Tree

-To generate/compile the [Messenger with direct IDL inclusion] within the OpenDDS source-tree (assuming `source setenv.sh` on Unix or `setenv.cmd` on Windows was already run):
+To generate/compile the [Messenger with direct IDL inclusion] within the OpenDDS source tree (assuming `source setenv.sh` on Unix or `setenv.cmd` on Windows was already run):

 #### Unix